Tom-Hirschberger/MMM-GPIO-Notifications/README.md

 image: karsten13/magicmirror:fat
 ```

-Next you will need to make sure that you map `/sys` inside to container.
+Next you will need to make sure that you map `/sys` inside the container.

 If you started the container without `docker-compose` simply add the following option to the command `docker run` command: